cap-ntu/ML-Model-CI/docs/tutorial/profile.md

 average GPU utilization: 66.6216%
 ```

-You can display the results by querying the modelhub and export them to a web application or anything you like.
+You can display the results by querying the ModelHub and export them to a web application or anything you like.